 “Taking off my shirt.
 It’s warm tonight, but I’m too lazy to adjust the AC.
 I let you talk me out of getting that Nest system, which I could have controlled from my phone…”

 The rest of Maura’s complaint fell to the rear of her consciousness.
 Jane must have been more exhausted than she thought.
-That was the only reasonable explanation as the mental image of Maura naked from the waste up, save for one of her expensive lacy bras, gave her a thrill.
+That was the only reasonable explanation as the mental image of Maura naked from the waste up, save for one of her expensive, lacy bras, gave her a guilty thrill.

 “I wish you were here.”